Chart Color Schemes

 The latest Census data sees Penguin - Sulphur Creek placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Penguin-Sulphur Creek had a cultural diversity score below average, with 89.3% of its population born in Australia, 92.4% being citizens, and 97.6% speaking English only at home.
-Christianity was the predominant religion in Penguin-Sulphur Creek, accounting for 42.3% of the population.
-This figure is slightly higher than the rest of Tasmania's 41.9%.
+Penguin-Sulphur Creek, surveyed in 2016, had a low cultural diversity with 89.3% of its residents born in Australia, 92.4% being citizens, and 97.6% speaking English at home.
+Christianity was the predominant religion, making up 42.3%.
+This is slightly higher than the rest of Tasmania's 41.9%.

 Frequently Asked Questions - Diversity